 The IJB holds a balance on its General Fund Reserve at 31 March 2021.
+This balance is earmarked in that it relates to funding received from the Scottish Government ring-fenced for specific purposes such as Primary Care Improvement or Alcohol and Drugs Partnership activity.
 The IJB has an approved Reserves Policy which enables it over time to earmark or build up funds which are to be used for specific purposes in the future such as known or predicted future expenditure needs.
 This supports strategic financial management.
 The Policy can also enable a contingency fund to be established in order to cushion the impact of unexpected events or emergencies.
 This is regarded as a key part of the IJB's risk management framework.